 - Hand washing after changing diapers

 - Hand washing before food handling or eating

 - Hand washing after contact with farm animals or playing with pets

 - Avoid swallowing water in rivers and lakes unless you filter it or boil it for 10 minutes at 158 degrees F.

 Many people who experience symptoms often get better without treatment.
 If signs and symptoms persist or become more severe, oral antibiotics can be prescribed.

 Giardiasis activity typically peaks in late summer or early fall.
-In 2016, there were 260 cases reported in Iowa.
-There were 8.5 cases for every 100,000 persons in 2016.
+In 2021, there were 173 cases reported in Iowa, 5.4 per 100,000 population.

 For more detailed information and statistics on all notifiable diseases, please see our current annual report located in the reports section of the CADE homepage.